Hedwig8/FSX_Imitation_Learning/README.md

 <img src="https://i.imgur.com/cOL6u3F.png" width="300">

-9. All the log files are stored in the *logs* folder located inside *FSXDataRequest*.
+9. All the log files are stored in the *logs* folder located inside *AircraftDataCollector*.

 # How to send us the log files.